Human tissue for research

 Rules of consent

 It is important for all researchers to know when patient consent is required for the use of human tissue specimens for reasons outside of primary clinical care.
-Read our Supporting Research with Clear Advice on Consent guide for more information.
 The Human Tissue Act 1983 outlines consent requirements for research.
 The use or transfer of genetic samples or patient data associated with other types of tissue must comply with the Health Records and Information Privacy Act 2002.

 Partner with us